 Canadian writers across the country, like Pan Bouyoucas, Rachel Wyatt, Colleen Curran, Djanet Sears, and Mark Leiren-Young (Dim Sum Diaries) have found work in the medium.
 However, with each cutback at CBC/Radio-Canada, the life of radio drama has declined, with regional drama offices closing each time.

-However, in 2006, CBC Executive Producer James Roy commissioned a four-part series on Canada's involvement in the war in Afghanistan, entitled Afghanada.
+In 2006, CBC Executive Producer James Roy commissioned a four-part series on Canada's involvement in the war in Afghanistan, entitled Afghanada.
 Because of its popularity, it was continuously renewed, producing over 100 episodes until the end of 2011, and receiving critical acclaim and several awards.
 Scripts were collaboratively created by playwrights Jason Sherman, Adam Pettle, Andrew Moodie, and Greg Nelson, and several guest writers, including Emil Sher, Dave Carley, and Hannah Moscovitch (Episode 102, 2011).
 James Roy produced the plays in the first season, and Gregory J. Sinclair was producer for the rest of the series.
 Directors included Bill Lane and Chris Abraham.
 Three main characters "on the ground" take turns narrating the episodes: two young male privates and a female sergeant.
 The series' objective was to be apolitical, realistic and educational.
 However, according to an article on the series by Lindsay Thistle, the soldiers necessarily enact the political, ethical and moral concerns of the mission (TRIC 37.1 (2016): 102.

 In Edmonton Alberta, CKUA Radio commissioned and broadcast historical drama series by Elsie Park Gowan and Gwen Pharis Ringwood in the 1930s and 40s.
 From 1984-96 CKUA produced Theatre of the Air a weekly program featuring classic plays adapted for radio by the BBC, and 23 new Canadian plays by playwrights such as Vern Thiessen (The Courier); Conni Massing (Gravel Run); Robert Clinton (The Hometown Boy); Margaret Hollingsworth (The House That Jack Built); Lyle Victor Albert (The Prairie Church of Buster Galloway); David Belke (The Maltese Bodkin); Joan MacLeod (The Hope Slide); Greg Nelson (Castratro); Raymond Storey (The Saints and Apostles); and Stewart Lemoine (Shockers Delight!).
 Theatre of the Air was hosted by Anne Nothof, English Professor at Athabasca University.